 Her research focuses on the identities of the marginalised and their relevance to liberation and transformation in communities.
 She is a member of the Student Christian Movement’s Council of Reference (an advisory body to the board of trustees).
-She is also one of the two candidates nominated for the role of General Secretary of the World Council of Churches (WCC).
+She was the first female candidate to be nominated for the role of General Secretary of the World Council of Churches (WCC).

 She believes that as Christians who believe in Jesus Christ as Saviour and Liberator, we should participate in God’s mission of crossing boundaries of caste, class, colour, gender, region and religion.
 This will allow us to meet and work with people in both own communities as well as beyond.

 Apostolic Pastoral Congress (autumn 2022)

 Rt Rev Moses Owusu-Sekyere is the Deputy Director of the Apostolic Pastoral Congress in the United Kingdom, a collegiate collective of Christian Bishops, Pastors and other Clergy.
 He is also the Presiding Bishop of the Word of Faith Mission Churches in the United Kingdom, Ghana, and the United States of America.